How to Change a Pool Light Bulb

 Step 7: Screw in the New Light Bulb

 If you haven’t already, buy a replacement bulb that matches the current bulb (more on replacement bulbs below).
 Check your pool’s user manual to determine the type of bulb the fixture needs.
-When you make the purchase, double-check that the brand, size, and serial numbers match.
+When you make the purchase, double-check that the brand, size, wattage, and serial numbers match.
 Hold the new bulb with a clean towel and place it in the center to turn it clockwise.
 You should not touch the lightbulb directly because some varieties, like halogen bulbs, are fragile and can be damaged by the oil on your fingers.

 Step 8: Test the Light

 To check that you replaced the bulb successfully, turn on the power for a few seconds.
 Return to the electrical pool box or circuit breaker, flip the switch to “on,” and see if the new light activates.
 If it does, turn the switch back to “off” immediately.
+If the light does not turn on, you may have an issue with the wiring of your pool fixture.
+I recommend contacting a professional for complex electrical issues.
+Check out my pool light troubleshooting guide for more on this.

-Step 9: Reinstall Your Light Fixture
+Step 10: Reinstall Your Light Fixture

-Now, replace the lens and reattach the fixture.
+If all the parts of the light look good, replace the lens and reattach the fixture.
 Put the lens and gasket back in place, covering the bulb.
 Use a towel to dry any water on or near the contraption.
 Close the fixture with any necessary screws, and ensure the gasket lies flat between the fixture’s cover and the lens.

-Step 10: Return the Light Fixture to the Wall of the Pool
+Step 11: Return the Light Fixture to the Wall of the Pool

 Once you successfully reassemble the fixture, put it back into its place on the pool wall.
 Hold the fixture in position with your hand and place the screw back into its original hole at the top.
-Then tighten the screw with your Phillips-head until it is firm in place.
+Then tighten the screw with your Phillips head until it is firm in place.

-Step 11: Turn the Power Back On
+Step 12: Turn the Power Back On

 The final step is to switch on the power of the circuit breaker.
 Once you turn the circuits back on, flip on the light to ensure it is working correctly again.